czbiohub-sf/crispycrunch/README.md

 There should be at least one downtime alert setup here: https://console.aws.amazon.com/cloudwatch/home?region=us-west-2#s=Alarms&alarm=awseb-e-vnvbedub4n-stack-Severe-KUZS17WH3VE9

 And you should receive emails of Django errors if you are the owner of `ADMIN_EMAIL`.
+They are throttled with https://github.com/krisys/django-error-email-throttle .

+You can see a table of error counts at https://crispycrunch.ds.czbiohub.org/admin/error_email_throttle/